This is a case study of a European client who wished to purchase an active Airbnb property in Tulum, Mexico.

 After that, we started the due diligence.
 This included looking over profit and loss statements, getting a house inspection done by a third-party contractor in Tulum, and bringing in a local real estate lawyer to check that the title deed was clear.

-5) Company and bank account creation (53 days)
+5) Company and bank account creation

 Since the offer was accepted, and the due diligence results were positive, we were one step closer to the final transaction.